Loco Mosquito — licensed pest control company in Houston, Texas

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Loco Mosquito 4.8 out of 5 stars on Google, with 18 reviews reflecting their service track record in Houston.
+Customers have rated Loco Mosquito 4.8 out of 5 stars, with 10+ reviews reflecting their service track record in Houston.

 Licensed for 2 service categories under TPCL #812427